Geerodge/georgemc.co.uk/src/newsletters/5-must-know-psychology-tricks-that-attract-customers-and-boost-sales.md

 We decide what is right, based on what other people think is right.

 This is a valuable evolutionary trait.
-By acting as other do, you are less likely to make a mistake.
+By acting as others do, you are less likely to make a mistake.
 Potentially putting yourself and your group in danger.

 This is why television producers add laugh tracks to sitcoms.
 If you hear others laughing, you will be more likely to laugh.